learnlatex/learnlatex.github.io/en/help.md

    (or you may leave it in place and continue the rest of the lesson below).

-   Note that  **LaTeX.Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexonline.cc` site provide any mechanism to save your document.
+   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexonline.cc` or `latex-on-http` sites provide any mechanism to save your document.
 Any changes that you make to the example are lost if you move off the page.